kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex2_Test_DLP_Policy.md

 	>**Note:** if you haven't recieved the email on Lynne's account, you have wait atleast -->

 14. Leave the Outlook tab open in the Edge browser for the next task.

-15. Switch back to **LON-CL1**.

 ### Task 2 – Test the second DLP Policy rule